KeyValueSoftwareSystems/siren-react-native-inbox/README.md

 ```
-config prop attached to SirenProvider component is authenticate and initialize sdk.
+The config is a prop for the SirenProvider component is authenticate and initialize sdk.

 ```js
 type config = {